gongahkia/cs446-fansonly/docs/walkthrough-ctf.md

 3. **Result**: Your account is promoted to **Admin**.

 ### Vertical: Escalating to Root
-From the `devops` SSH shell, there are two ways to get root:
+From the `devops` SSH shell, there are two ways to get root.

+> [!IMPORTANT]
+> **Exploit Persistence**: In this training environment, once a session is escalated to `root`, it stays as root for that session.
+If you have already run an exploit once and wish to practice it again from a "non-root" state, you must ask the Blue Team to run `sudo bash reset-state.sh` on the VM.

 #### 1. Wildcard Injection (tar)
 The system runs a backup script using `tar *`.